How Often Should You Repaint Your Home’s Exterior in Clinton Township, MI?

 How long your paint job lasts depends on the maintenance effort you put in.
 Regular inspection of your siding and preventative maintenance can help you notice and remedy paint failure issues before the damage becomes extensive.

-Look at your house regularly to watch for signs of wear and tear.
-Specific things to watch out for are dampness, rot, chalkiness, insect or rodent infestation, and mold.
-If you notice any of these signs, fix them right away and your paint job could last much longer –saving you a lot of money and time in the long.
+.
+If you notice chalkiness, rot, mold or dampness, fix them right away and your paint job could last much longer –saving you a lot of money and time in the long.

 Other than the recommended repaint timelines above, you should always be on the lookout for signs of a failing paint job.
 Regardless of when you last painted your home’s exterior, signs of damage may mean it’s time for a new paint job.